 He was a co-founder of The Extensive Reading Foundation, and of The C group: Creativity for Change in Language Education http://thecreativitygroup.weebly.com .
 He is a past-President of IATEFL, and was given the ELTons Lifetime Achievement Award in 2012.

-- Making Meaning through Stories and Poems
+- Using Stories and Poems with Andrew and Alan

 Workshop - Let’s Write Something Interesting for a Change